GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/SolutionStrategy.rst

 Line Search
 ---------------------------
 A line search method can be applied along with the Newton's method to facilitate Nonlinear convergence.
-If the after the Newton's update the residual norm has increased instead of decreasing, the line search algorithm is employed to correct the Newton's update.
+After the Newton update, if the residual norm has increased instead of decreased, a line search algorithm is employed to correct the Newton update.

 The user can choose between two different behaviors in case the line search fails to provide a reduced residual norm:

-1. accept the solution and move to the next Newton's iteration;
+1. accept the solution and move to the next Newton iteration;

 2. reject the solution and request a timestep cut;